DocumentationUser GuideAgents - Distributed stream processors

 Processing Failures

-When an agent encounters an exception during event processing, the system maintains exactly-once semantics by acknowledging the source message and not reprocessing it.
+When a KasprAgent encounters an exception during event processing, the system maintains exactly-once semantics by acknowledging the source message and not reprocessing it.
 While this prevents duplicate processing, it raises the question of what happens to failed events.

 There are several approaches to handling failed events, each with trade-offs: